seanfreiburg/MovieTracker/README.md

 # Run and install

 You should be able to load into Android Studio and just run the app as normal.
+I built it in AS Eletric Eel Canary 8.

+`./gradlew build` from command line to build and run all tests `./gradlew installDebug` to install to you emulator

 # Follow ups